-I subsequently moved to Addleshaw Goddard and have continued my training and development in this area with the firm, continuing to undertake a mix of contentious and non-contentious work so as to ensure a broad spectrum of experience and development on my part, and ensuring I can assist the firm's client's in all aspects of the construction process from inception, to completion, through to any disputes or issues which may arise.
+He subsequently moved to Addleshaw Goddard and has continued mhis training and development in this area with the firm, continuing to undertake a mix of contentious and non-contentious work so as to ensure a broad spectrum of experience and development on his part, and ensuring he can assist the firm's client's in all aspects of the construction process from inception, to completion, through to any disputes or issues which may arise.

-On the contentious side I have advised and assisted with litigation, adjudication and arbitration, to include pre-action settlement discussions.
+On the contentious side he has advised and assisted with litigation, adjudication and arbitration, to include pre-action settlement discussions.

 - Assisting the Canal and River Trust with the development of two sites for commercial and retail use, including the negotiation and agreement of the development agreement(s), building contract(s), professional appointments, third party documents and security documents to be provided to the client as ultimate owner of the site, and the tenants.